Marc-Gee/seedsigner/README.md

 ![SS - Keybase PubKey Verification via visual fingerprint matching3-50pct](https://user-images.githubusercontent.com/91296549/174390488-28f3e5af-dfe7-47d7-b69c-54971a00db17.jpg)

-These numeric ID's are known as the Key's *fingerprint*, and you want to make sure that the 2 fingerprints **do** actually match.
-(The white spaces do not matter,  they there to help human readability.)
+These numeric IDs are known as the keys *fingerprint*, and you want to make sure that the 2 fingerprints match each other exactly.
+You can disregard the white spaces, which are just there to help readability.

-TLDR; - If the 2 fingerprint nunbers match exactly, then the Public key that you just imported did genuinely come from the SeedSinger Project, and you all good!
+TLDR; - If the 2 fingerprints are an exact match, then this means that the public key that you have just imported truly did come from the SeedSinger Project, and you have completed this step successfully!

 <details><summary>What do the 2 matching fingerprints prove?
 What does it *actually* mean? </summary>